Our team

 Dillon Kombumerri

-Dillon Kombumerri is a Professor of Practice and Associate Director First Nations at the Cities Institute.
+Hailing from Yugambeh and Quandamooka Country, Dillon Kombumerri is a Professor of Practice at the Cities Institute.
 He is also Principal Architect for the Government Architect NSW and has over 30 years of experience bringing his own unique indigenous perspective to re-imaging the built environment.
 During this time, Dillon has also been teaching and lecturing in many national and international forums to shine a light on the often-hidden value of indigenous knowledge and how it can positively influence private and public agencies to deliver better outcomes for the built environment.
+Dillon has delivered award winning projects for multiple government clients including health, justice, education, family and community services.
+His most recent project launched in 2023 is the “Connecting with Country Framework” to facilitate an understanding and respect for the value of Aboriginal knowledge in the design and planning of places.

-Hannah Bolito
+Hannah Bolitho

 Hannah Bolitho is Manager of Strategy & Business at the Cities Institute.
 Trained as an architect and urban designer, she brings a wealth of experience in public policy and planning.
 Hannah has spent the past eight years focused on strategic planning policy for the City of Sydney.
 Prior to that, she was a key team member at the NSW Government Architect’s Office.